Less maintenance, more cost-effective and cleaner students: Why schools turn to synthetic turf fields

 The Education Ministry has set aside S$83.5 million for its Synthetic Turf Programme, of which slightly over S$42 million has been spent so far.
 But schools can testify to the benefits of such fields, which are also more cost-effective in the long run.

-SINGAPORE: Growing up, 14-year-old Nur Eynarah used to watch as her brother come home from football practice and matches covered in mud.
+SINGAPORE: Growing up, 14-year-old Nur Eynarah used to watch as her brother came home from football practice and matches covered in mud.

 Despite her interest in sports, Eynarah was reluctant to join her school’s girls’ football team because of that.
 But she had a change of heart when she found out that the field she would play on was made of synthetic turf – which meant she would be less likely to return home from games or practice dirty and covered in mud.